ryannekillian/team-profile-generator/README.md

 **Team Profile Generator**

   ## **Description**
-  * generating a team profile using the command line
+  * This application generates a team profile using the command line.
+It allows you to input information about the team manager, engineer or intern.
+It asks for team member IDs and returns an error if a number is not put in.
+It asks for members emails and returns and error if "@something.com" is not put it.

   ## **Table of Contents**
   ### [Installation](#Installation)